Anick's conjecture for polyhedral products: Loop spaces of simply connected polyhedral products

 \begin{theorem} Let $\K$ be a simplicial complex on $[m]$ and let $A_1,\dots,A_m$ be spaces such that $\Sigma A_i \in \bigvee\mathcal{W}$.
 Suppose $\OZK \in \prod\mathcal{P}$, then $\Omega \caa^\K \in \prod\mathcal{P}$. \end{theorem}

 \begin{example} When $\K$ is a triangulation of a sphere, $\ZK$ has the structure of a manifold \cite[Theorem 4.1.4]{BP15}.
-Using homotopy theoretic techniques specific to manifolds, it was shown in \cite{ST24} that $\OZK \in \prod \mathcal{P}$ if $\K$ is a triangulation of $S^3$ or a neighbourly triangulation of an odd dimensional sphere.
+Using homotopy theoretic techniques specific to manifolds, it was shown in \cite{ST24} that $\OZK \in \prod \mathcal{P}$ if $\K$ is a triangulation of $S^3$ or a neighbourly triangulation of an odd dimensional sphere, with an explicit enumeration of the spheres given in \cite{ST25}.
 Theorem ~\ref{thm:caainPifzkinP} shows that $\Omega \caa^\K \in \prod\mathcal{P}$ if each $\Sigma A_i \in \bigvee \mathcal{W}$ in these cases, despite the fact that $\caa^\K$ often will not be a manifold. \end{example}

 We now turn our attention to Anick's conjecture.
 Recall that Anick's conjecture asserts that if $X$ is a simply connected, finite $CW$-complex, then localised at all but finitely many primes, $\Omega X \in \prod(\mathcal{P} \cup \mathcal{T}_0)$.
 Using Theorem ~\ref{thm:anick for djk}, we can verify Anick's conjecture for a wide range of polyhedral products.
 Note that many results also hold without the finiteness assumption.